 Cheese, like bread, has been a staple and a comfort-food in the human diet since time immemorial.
 Soft and hard varieties as well as mild and pungent ones make this food item a versatile and pleasing meal additive or enhancer that also stands brilliantly on it’s own with fruit, olives, bread, jellies, herbs and chutneys.
-Cheese-making originated long before recorded history with some theories suggesting that it originated in the Middle East and others suggesting it began in eastern Europe during the Neolothic Revolution and the spread of agriculture westward through the Mediterranean.
+Cheese-making originated long before recorded history with some theories suggesting that it originated in the Middle East and others suggesting it began in eastern Europe during the Neolithic Revolution and the spread of agriculture westward through the Mediterranean.
 It was during the early Neolithic period that humans began to move from hunter/gatherer lifestyles into the practices of farming, animal husbandry and the keeping of livestock.
 With this development they discovered that domesticated animals could also be milked and not just used as a source of meat.

-Documentary evidence of cheese-making from ancient Mesopotamia in the form of Sumerian cuneiform text (circa 2,000 BC) refered to cheese.
+Documentary evidence of cheese-making from ancient Mesopotamia in the form of cuneiform text (circa 2,000 BC) referred to cheese.
 In Egypt, also from 2,000 BC, funeral murals have also documented butter and cheese-making processes.
 The earliest material culture indicating cheese-making, however, has been found in Poland and dates to 5,500 BC.
 By 50 AD, the evidence of cheese making by the Romans was made known in great detail by Columella in his writing De Re Rustica (On Agriculture – 65 AD).
 It is this text and Columella’s instructions that we will be following for this recipe.

 So who is Columella?
 Lucius Junius Moderatus Columella (4 BC-70 AD) was a respected Roman farmer and writer who, like Cato, left a great deal of information in the documentary record about early Roman-era farming, agriculture and cooking practices.
 Columella was a provincial Roman, born in Hispania Baetica (Spain), who also held farm estates in Italy.
 He wrote a great deal on animal husbandry, farming and pastoral food-preparation in his writings titled De Re Rustica (65 AD) and within this writing comes a great deal of insight into Roman cheese-making.